DJ Drama: 2011–present: Third Power and Quality Street Music series, Generation Now record label

 Drama released his third album, Third Power in October 2011.
 It featured the single, "Oh My" (featuring Fabolous, Wiz Khalifa, and Roscoe Dash), and reached number 95 on the Billboard Hot 100.
 He followed that with the release of his fourth album, Quality Street Music, in late 2012.
 The album was preceded by the singles "We in This Bitch" and "My Moment".
 The album peaked at number 15 on the Billboard 200, which is the highest a DJ Drama album has gotten on the chart to date.

 In August 2013, Drama co-founded The Academy, a DJ incubator and art collective, with Don Cannon and DJ Sense.
 The Academy announced its first roster of 23 DJs in September of that year.
 In January 2014, it was announced that DJ Drama would join the A&R at Atlantic Records.
 Within his first year, he had signed several artists to the label, including Kap G, Spenzo, and Que.
 Throughout this time, he continued hosting and producing mixtapes for artists like 50 Cent (The Lost Tape), Nipsey Hussle (Crenshaw), Snoop Dogg (That's My Work Volume 3), and Big K.R.I.T.
 (It's Better This Way).

 In 2015, DJ Drama and Don Cannon founded the Atlantic Records imprint, Generation Now.
 One of their first signees was Lil Uzi Vert, and Drama served as an executive producer on Uzi's 2015 debut commercial mixtape, Luv Is Rage.
 Generation Now also signed Skeme to the label that year.
-In July 2016, Drama released his fifth studio album, Quality Street Music 2, with the single "Wishing" featuring Chris Brown, Skeme, and Lyquin.
+In July 2016, Drama released his fifth album, Quality Street Music 2, with the single "Wishing" featuring Chris Brown, Skeme, and Lyquin.

-Generation Now had its first number one record on the Billboard 200 with Lil Uzi Vert's August 2017 debut studio album, Luv Is Rage 2.
+Generation Now had its first number one record on the Billboard 200 with Lil Uzi Vert's August 2017 debut album, Luv Is Rage 2.
 DJ Drama served as executive producer on the album.
 Other acts signed to Generation Now by Drama include Skeme, Lyquin, Jack Harlow, Lil James, and Killumantii.

-In 2021, Drama narrated Tyler, the Creator's album Call Me If You Get Lost, and was credited as a feature on the first track Sir Baudelaire.
-The album's "intros" and sound was partly inspired by Drama's "Gangsta Grillz" series, and is often credited as a nod to that "mixtape" sound.
+In 2021, Drama narrated Tyler, the Creator's album, Call Me If You Get Lost, and was credited as a feature on the track "Sir Baudelaire".

 A further instalment of the Gangsta Grillz series, D-Day: A Gangsta Grillz Mixtape, was released on March 31, 2022, in collaboration with Dreamville and J. Cole.

 In 2024, Kid Cudi (pictured) released his album Insano and Drama narrated half of the album for his famed Gangsta Grillz series.